ericbdaniels/oomf/README.md

 # Obvious Open Mining Format (OOMF)

 The Open Mining Format (OMF) is an attempt at standardizing the way mining (and more general geoscience data) is serialized and managed.
-Goals shared ont he [OMF read the docs page](https://omf.readthedocs.io/en/latest/):
+Goals shared on the [OMF read the docs page](https://omf.readthedocs.io/en/latest/):

 > - The goal of Open Mining Format is to standardize data formats across the mining community and promote collaboration
 > - The goal of the API library is to provide a well-documented, object-based interface for serializing OMF files